Levylev131/Mapbox-GL-JS-Angular/README.md

 ng serve

+## Step 6:

 Navigate to http://localhost:4200.
 The app will automatically reload if you change any of the source files.

 http://localhost:4200/

+## Step 7:

+Change code in the files and save them to see instant results on your Web Browser.

 ## Further help